christiandimitri/christiandimitri.github.io/_posts/2019-11-03-Some-post-copy-4.md

  color: is-info
  image: assets/img/16-objLoader.jpg
 description:
     In this post i will import a 3D model into a threejs canvas in my wesbite, and load some materials, lights, and more actions and events.
-This provides live interaction with the 3D world for architects, designers and others in the field.
 ---

 # What is Three.JS ?